-Discover how to fit liquids in a quart bag to bring the maximum carry-on liquids in your TSA-approved liquids bag!
+Discover how to fit liquids in a quart bag to bring the maximum carry-on liquids in your TSA-approved liquids bag and get important hand sanitizer updates for 2020.

 On some trips, the liquids you need can determine whether you’re able to travel with only hand carry or must check a bag.